 Step 2: In the dialog box, click on the “Tools” button on the left side of the “Save” button.
 You will find some options.
 Next, click on the “General Options” to open a small window with some more options.

 Step 3: Now, check the “Always create backup” box.
 Then, click on the “OK” button.
 Now, when you save a spreadsheet, it will create a backup file with a .xlx extension.

 Note: When you first time save a spreadsheet, files will be the same.
 If you make editions in the original document and then again save it, the backup sheet will remain the same.

 However, the third time after saving the file, it will update the backup sheet with data up to the second save.

 So, the backup document is one version behind the current one.
 Therefore, if you make some changes and save your file, then wanted to go to the version without the changes, you can open the backup document.

 You can see the saved spreadsheet in the exact location as the original one, and there is no way to change that.

 When you save the autorecover Excel files, sometimes you may still find that the contents of the Excel files may be corrupted due to some unexpected reasons, such as computer system crash, virus attack, etc. So, how to fix and restore the data of the damaged Excel files?

 Don't worry!
-Wondershare Repairit - File Repair will help you restore the Excel files with a 100% success rate, no matter how severely damaged your Excel files are.
+Wondershare Repairit - File Repair will help you restore the Excel files with a very high success rate, no matter how severely damaged your Excel files are.

 Repair damaged files with all levels of corruption, including blank files, files not opening, unrecognizable format, unreadable content, garbled files, files layout changed, etc.